Zainskl/sensor_data_recorder/README.md

 # Features
 - Configurable code
 - mcap format for foxglove web view (easy to change to sqlite3)
-- Record Either Specific topics via providing names or using --all flag
+- Record Either Specific topics via providing names or using `--all` flag

 # Requirements
+- ROS2 Humble or later
+- Ubuntu 22.04.x or later for latest ros2 distros
+- Python 3.10+

 # Usage
 1. Download src folder to your workspace or use the repository folder as ros2 workspace